dkvz/certificate-expiration-checker/README.md

 The validity date and time are in that struct: https://docs.rs/x509-parser/0.6.2/x509_parser/x509/struct.Validity.html

+I'm using the "chrono" crate for dates and times parsing and creating from timestamps.

 # TODO
+- [ ] In main.rs, all the logic starting from `let max_ts` should be moved to lib.rs under a function named "run".
 - [ ] Test the paths on Windows.
 - [ ] Try reading something that we shouldn't parse, like a private key I could generate with OpenSSL.
 - [ ] Am I doing things right by using that Box<Error> thing everywhere?
-- [ ] I've seen something like #[cfg(test)] or something, what is that?
+- [ ] Add tests for lib.rs.
 - [ ] Add documentation in code - With "doc tests".
 - [ ] It would be cool to have colors in the final report.
 - [ ] When panic is called, what is the return code from the program?
-- [ ] Check that panic! and expect print to stderr.
-- [ ] Add a "-q" flag to remove all output (exit code should still reflect the status though).
+Check with built executable too.
 - [ ] Test if the latest version of the x509-parser crate passes the tests with no infinite loop now that they fixed the issue.
+- [x] Add a "-q" flag to remove all output (exit code should still reflect the status though).
+- [x] Check that panic! and expect print to stderr.
 - [x] What happens if there's more than one cert in a file? -> Supposedly reads the first only.
 - [x] Tell the crate authors about the infinite loop issue, I need to reproduce it in a test with a copy paste of the whole code.